markrogoyski/itertools-php/README.md

 ```

 ### Reindex
-Return elements of the iterable source indexed by callback-function.
+Return a new stream of key-value elements reindexed by the key indexer function.

 ```$stream->reindex(callable $indexer): Stream```